stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 .. important:: Verbose logging can generate over 1GB of data per hour.
 If your OS disk reaches its capacity, the node will stop working.

-If you enable or increase the rate of Ceph logging, ensure that you have sufficient disk space on your OS disk.
+If you enable or increase the rate of Stone logging, ensure that you have sufficient disk space on your OS disk.
 See `Accelerating Log Rotation`_ for details on rotating log files.
 When your system is running well, remove unnecessary debugging settings to ensure your cluster runs optimally.
 Logging